subnero1/website/_posts/2021-07-06-Subnero-SeaBreath-partnership.md

 SeaBreath is based in Tokyo and will represent Subnero in Japan.

-They already represent a number of well known [international brands](https://www.sea-breath.com/product), with Subnero offerings making a perfect addition to their existing range of products and solutions.
+They are already a distributor for a number of well known [international brands](https://www.sea-breath.com/product), Subnero offerings are the perfect addition to their existing range of products and solutions.

 Every member of the team has several years experience in the subsea industry, which makes SeaBreath the perfect choice to grow the business in Japan.